-- Read the NMC standards for student supervision and assessment available at: www.nmc.org.uk/standards-foreducation-and-training/standards-forstudent-supervision-and-assessment/ - Read sections 3.0 and 4.0 of this framework on the practice supervisor and practice assessor roles in Scotland. - Undertake a reflective self-assessment against the practice supervisor and practice assessor roles.
-A template is provided in Appendix 1 which can be used towards NMC revalidation. - Become familiar with the student pre-and / or post-registration programme, the student learning outcomes relevant to the practice area (s), the proficiencies supporting students to achieve and the practice assessment document. - Contact the local practice education facilitator or care home education facilitator to obtain support to address any areas of development identified or to share knowledge, skills and experience with others (for example, leading a session with practice assessors about using evidence from sources other than own / area of practice and from over a period of time to inform assessment of a student).
+Nursing sign-off Practice supervisor Read the NMC standards for student mentor for pre-registration supervision and assessment available and return to practice at: www.nmc.org.uk/standards-for- student nurses and education-and-training/standards-for- midwives student-supervision-and-assessment/ AND Practice assessor for Read sections 3.0 and 4.0 of this pre-registration and framework on the practice supervisor and return to practice practice assessor roles in Scotland. student nurses.
+Undertake a reflective self-assessment Nursing sign-off Practice supervisor against the practice supervisor and mentor with relevant for nurses and practice assessor roles.
+A template is post registration midwives undertaking provided in Appendix 1 which can be used qualifications, NMC approved towards NMC revalidation. knowledge and post-registration Decemperatives with the student are and experience such as programmes Become familiar with the student pre-and / or post-registration programme, the district nursing or AND student learning outcomes relevant to general practice Practice assessor for nurses undertaking the practice area (s), the proficiencies nursing.
+NMC approved supporting students to achieve and the post-registration practice assessment document. programmes in accordance with the Contact the local practice education relevant programme facilitator or care home education standards. facilitator to obtain support to address standards. any areas of development identified or to share knowledge, skills and experience with others (for example, leading a session with practice assessors about using evidence from sources other than own / area of practice and from over a period of time to inform assessment of a student).